2025 Event Day Information

 Did you know the Tour is ACORN's #1 fundraiser?

-It is part of ACORN's mission to encourage the growth of local food to build a stronger local economy and the health of our community, and we can't do it without you.
+Part of ACORN's mission is to encourage the growth of local food to build a stronger local economy and the health of our community, and we can't do it without you.

 Stay Connected